Casssin/Pathfinding/README.md

 A bad C++ pathfinding algorithm using SDL2

 Press 1 to use Dijkstra's Algorithm to guarantee the shortest path <br>
-Press 2 to use A* pathfinding algorithim to guarantee the shortest path (still buggy)
+Press 2 to use A* pathfinding algorithim to guarantee the shortest path

 Controls: <br>
 Mouse1: Add walls <br>